Enable Theme and Plugin Editor on Wordpress MU

 Edit MU.PHP file

-To get the editor on dashboard, you will have to edit the mu.php file available under “wp-admin/includes” folder of your Wordpress MU installation.
+To get the editor on dashboard, you will have to edit the mu.php file available under “wp-admin/includes” folder of your WordPress MU installation.

 1. Search for the term “unset( $submenu['themes.php'][10]” in mu.php, you will find only one search result.
 At that place, you ned to make changes.
 We have provided below the before and after changes code.
 We need to comment two lines which are actually there to remove plugin editor and theme editor.